PhonologicalCorpusTools/SLP-AA-old-/README.md

 SLPAnnotator follows the guidelines laid out in Tkachman et al. (2016) to modify SLPA.
 Specifically, each handshape annotation consists of exactly 34 slots, each of which can consist of a pre-determined list of annotations (see Fig. 1).
-Completely standardizing the input format of each transcription makes it possible to (a) facilitate the transcription process by providing the transcriber with both visual and written information about what can be entered into each slot (see Fig. 2); (b) provide automatic checks for inaccurate transcriptions (e.g., warning users when they enter anatomically or phonologically implausible configurations); (c) create automatically rendered images of the transcribed handshape (see Fig. 3), facilitating readability and human-led accuracy checks; and (d) create corpora that are compatible with automated analysis.
+Completely standardizing the input format of each transcription makes it possible to (a) facilitate the transcription process by providing the transcriber with both visual and written information about what can be entered into each slot; (b) provide automatic checks for inaccurate transcriptions (e.g., warning users when they enter anatomically or phonologically implausible configurations); (c) create automatically rendered images of the transcribed handshape, facilitating readability and human-led accuracy checks; and (d) create corpora that are compatible with automated analysis.
 For example, after creating corpora using SLPAnnotator, one could import them into
 PCT to test claims about sign language phonology and typology, such as the proposal in Johnson and Liddell (2011b: 21) that when the proximal joints are all extended, the fourth finger is always abducted.
 This can be done by searching for certain finger configurations